Confused about your exam or college applications?

 Some technical problems were reported from some CMAT 2016 exam centres.
 Though in some way the test was not smooth, most of the students found the level of difficulty of the CMAT 2016 paper to be moderate.
 Quantitative section had some tough questions but Reasoning section was easy and Verbal ability and General Knowledge were also moderate.
 There was no element of surprise in the paper, it was exactly the way described by the conducting body AICTE.

-The table below will give an easy and quick glance of CMAT 2016:
+The table below will give an easy and quick glance at CMAT 2016:

 A total score of 250 plus would be considered good for getting calls from among the top B-schools which take CMAT score.